 Collagen.
 You’ve heard about it for your skin, your hair, your nails…but weight loss?
-We’ve heard all gimmicks : eat this, don't eat that, fat burners, fat blockers, appetite suppressants…but collagen?
+We’ve heard all gimmicks : eat this, don't eat that, fat burners, fat blockers, appetite suppressants…and now collagen?
 To lose weight?
 Yes… and its no gimmick...its science!

 The American Heart Association recommends 30 grams of sugar per day for women and 45 grams per day for men.
 The truth, unfortunately, is that the average American likely consumes close to 100 grams of sugar per day, which can lead to obesity, high blood pressure, depression, headaches, and fatigue.
 Below are 4 signs that you may be addicted to sugar.